bolinocroustibat/discogs-tag-updater/README.md

 # Discogs Tag Updater

 Fork from https://notabug.org/Aesir.
-Updates genre, year and image of .mp3 and .flac files based on title, artist using the Discogs database.
+Updates genre, year and image of .mp3 and .flac files based on title and artist using the Discogs database.

 ## Prerequisites